-You will find an interesting mix of monuments to explore in Umbertide, including a ancient fort and others spanning the period from the middle ages to the 18th century.
+Although not usually considered to be a 'tourist town' you will find an interesting mix of monuments to explore in Umbertide, including an ancient fort and other historic buildings spanning the period from the middle ages to the 18th century.

-The old city centre of Umbertide stands out above all for its fortress.
+The historic city centre of Umbertide stands out above all for its fortress.
 This was built between 1374 and 1390 and had strategic importance because it defended Fratta against the expansion of Città di Castello.
-The fortress was designed in 1374 by Ceccolo Angelucci (known as Trucascio and a citizen of Fratta), and finished in 1389 by Alberto Guidalotti acting under orders from Perugia.
+The fortress was designed in 1374 by Ceccolo Angelucci, known as Trucascio and a citizen of Fratta, and finished in 1389 by Alberto Guidalotti acting under orders from Perugia.

 The fortress has a square main tower and three lower towers with battlements.
 At the base the walls are more than two meters thick, and the entrance doors were originally fitted with drawbridges.
 The fortress has now been renovated and today it is used for exhibitions and conferences.

-Very important from the artistic point of view in Umbertide is the Church of Santa Maria della Pietà, dating from the 16th century and which holds a fresco by Pinturicchio* (1452-1513) and Giovanni Battista Caporali* (1476-1560)
+The 16th century Church of Santa Maria della Pietà in Umbertide is very important from the artistic point of view and holds a fresco by Pinturicchio* (1452-1513) and Giovanni Battista Caporali* (1476-1560).

 Church of Santa Croce and Museum